 Before joining TAG, Greer served as a senior consultant with another leading national firm advising campaigns and helping diverse clients achieve fundraising success, including zoos, gardens, hospitals, children’s organizations, independent schools and universities.
 Due to her accomplishments, Greer earned the firm’s Consultant of the Year Award for her fundraising success and high client approval ratings.

 Greer began her career in philanthropy at her alma mater, Porter-Gaud School, as director of alumni and public relations.
 She went on to serve successfully the Children’s Museum of the Lowcountry – as its founding Director of Development from 1998 – 2001 and the Coastal Community Foundation, where she honed her planned giving skills as Donor Services Director.
 Her experience as a staff member of these organizations gives her insight to the needs and challenges that charitable organizations face daily.

 Greer received her undergraduate degree from The University of Pennsylvania.
 She is past president of the Lowcountry Chapter of the Association of Fundraising professionals and served on the board of the South Carolina Planned Giving Council for 7 years.
-She also serves on the Executive Committee of the Porter-Gaud Alumni Board, as well as the Finance Committee.
+She also served on the Executive Committee and Finance Committee of the Porter-Gaud Alumni Board and as Board President.
+Currently she serves on the school’s Foundation Board.
 Additionally, Greer has served three times on the Junior League of Charleston’s Board of Directors.
 Greer has also been a speaker and panelist at national conferences on fundraising topics such as capital campaigns and planned giving.